 Over the summer each such post attracted several likes and a few comments about the beauty of where I had ridden, but now classes have started and my unfortunate colleagues who are not on sabbatical may not be entirely appreciative of such posts celebrating sabbatical fun.
 Sure enough, a good friend and colleague from the philosophy department commented Get to work, Morgan!
 Given that this particular ride is a challenging fifteen miles with a number of steep hills involved, and knowing that my friend is probably not in the same bike riding shape as I have had the time to develop over the summer, I responded This IS work!
 Next time I ride here you’re riding with me!
 I’m sure we will continue this conversation as well as solving the multitude of problems in our department the next time we have a beer.
 Shortly after our brief exchange, a recently retired colleague and friend from the biology department chimed in on Facebook.
 “No, no, no XXX,” she responded to my critic.
 “You have it all wrong.
-Sabbaticals are all about thinking (while riding bikes), then maybe when you get home, you write something down.”
+Sabbaticals are all about securing your bike to that new Yakima streamline system on your car, going for a long ride and thinking, then maybe when you get home, you write something down.”
 That’s the voice of experience speaking—she’s absolutely right.
 I responded “Very true!
 Seriously–the first drafts of two chapters of my big sabbatical writing project have been constructed while floating down a bike path.”

 Although I have been dedicated to working out at the gym three or four times per week for the past twenty-five years, I have never come to appreciate the virtues of physical exercise to the extent that many reportedly do.
 I don’t like going to the gym, I don’t enjoy it; my working out habit was established and has been sustained by fear of what I would look like and what maladies might arise if I didn’t exercise regularly.
 But over the past two months I have experienced first-hand the power of the mind-body connection.
 The right kind of physical activity not only can be enjoyable but also can unlock previously clogged up energies and avenues in the mind and soul.